gopster85/panel/README.md

 `npm install --save panel`

-If your target environment does not implement HTML custom elements natively, you must supply a polyfill, such as [webcomponents.js](https://github.com/webcomponents/webcomponentsjs).
+If your target environment does not implement HTML Custom Elements v1 natively, you must supply a polyfill, such as [webcomponents.js](https://github.com/webcomponents/webcomponentsjs) or [custom-elements (v1)](https://github.com/webcomponents/custom-elements).
+The sample applications under [examples/](https://github.com/mixpanel/panel/tree/master/examples) include configuration for polyfills and build systems.

 ## Documentation and examples